marcusgia2505/classEx_doc/docs/Elements.rst

 Similarity check(beta)
 ~~~~~~~~~~~~~~~~~~~~~

-In this feature, the main part consists of one input field and a textbox to define a variable and get the student’s answer.
-In the next stage, you can use the predefined variable name and enter the correct solution for comparing the correct solution with the student’s answer.
+In this feature, the main part consists of an input field and a text field to define a variable and get the student's answer.
+In the next phase, you can use the predefined variable name and enter the correct solution to compare the correct solution with the student's answer.
-You can add a prompt, questions, and sample solution, in the textbox at this stage.
-Then use the variable name (the one that you defined in the previous stage) to send the student's answer and your prompt to openAI server.
-As a Response, the AI will send you feedback on the student's answer depending on your given Prompt.
-In the end, it will show the feedback to the participants.
+You can enter a prompt, questions and a sample solution in the textbox at this stage.
+Then use the variable name (which you defined in the previous phase) to send the student's answer and your prompt to the openAI server.
+In response, the AI will send you feedback on the student's response depending on the prompt you provided.
+At the end, the feedback is displayed to the participants.

 In Similarity check, the main part consists of one input field and a textbox to define a variable and get the student’s answer.
 In the next stage, you can use the predefined variable name and enter the correct solution for comparing the correct solution with the student’s answer.
 .. image:: _static/elements/firststep.png